 This is how it works

-If the S&P500 index is above its 200 day SMA (and we can find good undervalued companies) then we will recommend investment ideas in North America.
+If the S&P500 index is above its 200 day SMA (and we can find good undervalued companies) we will recommend investment ideas in North America.

 If the S&P500 index is below its 200 day moving average no North American companies will be recommended because it means the market is falling.